 Our collective humanity, including our differences, is what makes humans in the image of God.
 As a result, it's vital to see every person as unique.
 Almost everyone will serve and give more when they are thanked.
 This human need to be seen and encouraged is deeply connected to our regard for and relationship with church leadership.
 It is as simple as catching someone doing something you want to be repeated and saying thanks.

 The reality is that the power of thanks is essential for serving and giving, but it needs to feel personal.
-While saying thank you from the pulpit or newsletter (one to many communication) is appropriate and helps to promote a culture of generosity, the real opportunity to open a heart to the movement of the Holy Spirit is to ensure we are also thanking people individually.
+While saying thank you from the pulpit or newsletter (one-to-many communication) is appropriate and helps to promote a culture of generosity, the real opportunity to open a heart to the movement of the Holy Spirit is to ensure we are also thanking people individually.
 A note, voicemail, personal text, or email is incredibly powerful, especially when the acknowledgment comes from a senior leader.
 It can be as simple as thanking someone for serving three years in a church ministry or noticing that a new estimate of giving 10% higher than last year.
 The key is that it is personal and specific.

 6. We Fail to Create or Share Clear Ministry and Spending Plan Outcomes